rgbwoo/gwt-portlet-bridge/README.md

 # GWT Portlet Bridge

+## Please Note

+I have not been working in a portal environment for quite some time and am not maintaining this project.
+If you run into any issues you will have to sort them out yourself or make use of one of the forked versions of this project.

 ## Introduction

 GWT Portlet Bridge is a bridge for using GWT in JSR-286 portlets.
 It was initially developed in a WSRP based environment using IBM Websphere and IBM Portal Server.